 What is Mediterranean Style?

-Mediterranean decor originates from countries like Spain, Greece, Italy, Morocco, and others surrounding the Mediterranean Sea.
+Mediterranean Style Homes originate from countries like Spain, Greece, Italy, Morocco, and others surrounding the Mediterranean Sea.
 It features simple, romantic aesthetics with natural materials and warm, light tones, and it’s one of the most iconic interior design styles.

 History of Mediterranean Homes

 Mediterranean-style homes, which resemble the aesthetic of Mediterranean villas, originated in the 1920s.

 3 Popular Features of Mediterranean Homes

 The exterior of Mediterranean homes typically features a red-tiled roof (usually terra cotta), brick and stucco exterior and raw iron and metalwork over windows and doors.